rexkim1020/rocket_team3_avionics/README.md

 `timeout waiting for v2 card`.
 CMD0 and CMD8 respond normally, so the wiring is sound; `ACMD41` simply never completes.
 The same card is healthy in a PC reader.

-**Use cards ≤ 32 GB.** The flight card was 8 GB, which initialised without issue.
+**Use cards ≤ 32 GB.** The flight card was 8 GB and initialised without issue.
 A full flight log is about 2 MB, so capacity was never a constraint — the 64 GB card was simply the one on hand at the time.

 ### 3. Servo holding current